English - Course Details

 Nine or ten half-days of study-time, assignments, novel reading and essay writing time.

-To stay in a stunning and modern lodge for 10 or 11 nights, sharing a room with two or three other students, and eating a ridiculous number of baked goods.
+To stay in a stunning and modern lodge for a minimum of 10 or 11 nights, sharing a room with two or three other students, and eating a ridiculous number of baked goods.

 He learned how to write, how to interpret, how to better describe, how to focus and the list goes on.
 It was truly an AHA moment for him and he loved every minute of it.